jazzband/sorl-thumbnail/docs/template.rst

 - Only % and px are valid lengths (units)
-- ``noop`` (No Operation) is a valid option which means there is no cropping after the initial rescaling to minimum of widht and height.
+- ``noop`` (No Operation) is a valid option which means there is no cropping after the initial rescaling to minimum of width and height.

 There are many overlapping options here for example ``center`` is equivalent to ``50%``.
 There is not a problem with that in it self but it is a bit of a